Fan Survey · Round One

 38% open to or excited about both leagues

-Very excited or open to both leagues (38%)
+Very excited or open to including both leagues (45%)

 Strong views on both sides.
 We hear you, and we will keep working on a format the whole community can get behind.